Willow Street Garden

-The garden's protected urban microclimate is warmer than the surrounding city in the cooler months and supports plants like camellias and crape myrtles, which are typically not hardy enough for New York's winters.
-The tree canopy provides privacy, cools the garden terrace and house in the summer, and creates a habitat for birds.
+The tree canopy provides privacy, creates habitat for birds, and cools the garden (and house) in the summer.
+The garden's protected urban microclimate is warmer than the surrounding city in winter and supports plants like camellias and crape myrtles, which are typically not hardy enough for New York winters.